 For all alternatives, most impacts on natural resources (vegetation, wildlife, wetlands, etc.) and cultural resources (e.g., archeological sites) would result from visitor use in new park areas and growth in visitor use over the life of the plan.
-The action alternatives would also have direct and indirect natural resource impacts from limited new facilities such as trails, trailheads, and (in one alternative) a primitive campground.
+The action alternatives would also have direct and indirect natural and cultural resource impacts from limited new facilities such as trails, trailheads, and (in one alternative) a primitive campground.
 Some such facilities would affect scenery and traffic in and around the park.
 In the NPS preferred and three public nodes alternatives, NPS adaptive use of the Medano Ranch headquarters would help protect historic structures, and the guided learning zone would allow visitors to learn about and enjoy sensitive resources while protecting those resources.
-Under the three action alternatives, the managed bison herd and hay meadow irrigation would be eliminated and more natural conditions restored.
+Under the three action alternatives, an NPS-managed bison herd would not be feasible, but if additional bison habitat becomes available in the future, this option may be reconsidered.
+If and when The Nature Conservancy ceased agricultural uses of Medano Ranch, irrigation of meadows would be discontinued and bison fences removed.
 Wilderness recommendations in the NPS preferred and dunefield focus-maximize wildness alternatives would affect park resources, visitor experiences, and operations of the National Park Service and other agencies.
 Providing a trailhead in the north end of the national park (NPS preferred and three public nodes alternatives) would improve access to new NPS and USFS lands and have other beneficial and adverse impacts on neighboring communities and agencies.